DyogenIBENS/FishComparativeAtlas/README.md

   - [License](#license)
   - [References](#references)

 ## Description

-+Desc

 FishAtlas takes as input:
-   1. Ancestral chromosomes (pre-TGD) mapped on a subset of 4 teleost genomes (see [examples](data/MacrosyntenyTGD/), from [(Nakatani and McLysaght 2017)](https://academic.oup.com/bioinformatics/article/33/14/i369/3953974)),
+   1. ancestral chromosomes (pre-TGD) mapped on a subset of 4 teleost genomes (see [examples](data/MacrosyntenyTGD/), taken from [Nakatani and McLysaght 2017](https://academic.oup.com/bioinformatics/article/33/14/i369/3953974)),
    2. genes coordinates files for all studied teleosts (see [examples](data/example/genes/)),
    3. gene trees with the genes of all studied teleosts and outgroups (see [examples](data/example/SCORPiOs_ens89_corrected_forest.nhx)),
    4. the corresponding species tree (see [examples](data/example/sptree.nwk)).

-The generated fish comparative atlas is provided in a '.tsv' file with 3 columns: the unique identifier of the post-duplication gene family, the genes in all extant teleosts that belong to the family and the predicted post-duplication chromosome (1a, 1b, 2a...).
+The generated fish comparative atlas is provided in a tab-delimited file with 3 columns: the unique identifier of the post-duplication gene family, all extant teleost genes in the family and the predicted post-duplication chromosome (1a, 1b, 2a...), respectively.

 ## Usage